 Improving and Analysing the Climate Narrative.

-We are a passionate team who believes in a better narrative towards concrete solutions for our planet.
+We are a passionate team who believes in a better narrative towards concrete solutions, and (eco)citizenship, for our planet.

-Journalist and communication coordinator specialized in the third sector, Asia Guerreschi has a background in Media Studies and Physical Geography research with focus on Climate Change.
-Currently a PhD student for the green cooperatives and circular economy, she believes that through research and communication sustainability experts can help answer those hard questions about the climate crisis.
+Journalist and communication coordinator specialized in the third sector, Asia Guerreschi has a background in Media Studies and Physical Geography research with a focus on Climate Change.
+Currently a Ph.D. candidate on green cooperatives and circular economy, she believes that through research and communication, sustainability experts can help answer those complex questions about the climate crisis.
 This is so that we can expand this climate movement and do better for our present and future engagement with the general public, but also institutions and governments.

 A firm believer in sustainability and in the importance of intersectionality, Francesca is a writer and activist for organizations aiming at spreading awareness about the climate crisis and environmental injustice to increase cooperation and engagement at all levels.
 Living and studying abroad in countries from Iceland to Morocco, to Tanzania, gave her a new perspective on life, on the boundaries of development, and on human-climate interactions.
 Setting new priorities is crucial for sustainability, and communication is necessary.
 She holds an MA in Climate Change and Global Sustainability, and a BA in Politics, Philosophy, and Economics.